Taft Richardson Jr.: Early life

-In the late 1960s, Taft wanted to show his art to the world and left Tampa Florida and moved to Washington DC to pursue his art career.
-In DC he got his first job working at General Hospital.
-He later got a position at Howard University Medical Hospital with the help of one of good friends Walter Lattimore (father of R&B singer Kenny Lattimore).
-At Howard University he worked and studied Nuclear Medicine.
-Taft, then a young man in his late twenties, spent a great deal of his off time working on his art work and displayed his Art work at Work shows in parks and youth centers around the city.
-In past times He mingled with artists, politicians, activists and popular celebrities visiting town.
-Washington DC was mostly African American populated city and it was here were young blacks flaunted Music, acting and political influence.
-Taft showed great interest's in politics and civil human rights.
-In America the late 1960s and 1970s Black American were demanding and fighting for equality living in the United States.
-Taft admired Civil rights Icons like Martin Luther King and Malcolm X. and Black activist Groups Like The Black Panthers and Black militants who voiced their view of the mistreatment and killing of black people around the nation.
-In the streets of DC.
-A young Taft at the time supported and admired the views and opinions of these groups but was never a was formal member of these originations.
-Thus All of this mention had a great influence and impact on the future of Taft Art work.
-Taft decided he wanted to voice his opinions and views through his Art work to the world using bones and skulls.
+In the late 1960s, Richardson left Tampa, Florida, and moved to Washington, D.C. to pursue his art career.
+There, he got his first job working at General Hospital.
+He later got a position at Howard University Medical Hospital with the help of his friend Walter Lattimore (father of R&B singer Kenny Lattimore).
+At Howard University he worked and studied nuclear medicine.

+In D.C., Richardson spent a great deal of his off time working on his art work and displayed his Art work at Work shows in parks and youth centers around the city.
+He also became interested in politics and civil rights.
+Richardson admired civil rights icons like Martin Luther King and Malcolm X., and Black activist groups like the Black Panthers and Black militants.
+However, he was never a was formal member of these organizations.

-Taft began to display his art work to the public, on busy city street corners and in neighborhood parks and Art center public shows.
-He opened his first gallery on Kennedy St NW DC in the late 70s with two local artist Leroy and Elbert, which they called T.E.L. gallery, on his return to Tampa he would start two more art museums Mary's House of Israel, and in late 1980's The Moses House art gallery.
+Richardson began to display his art work to the public, on busy city street corners and in neighborhood parks and Art center public shows.
+He opened his first gallery on Kennedy St NW DC in the late 1970s with two local artists Leroy and Elbert, which they called T.E.L. gallery; on his return to Tampa he would start two more art museums: Mary's House of Israel, and in late 1980s The Moses House art gallery.